nmanzini/OpenAI-Dynamic-Code-Executor/readme.md

 # Dynamic Code Generator and Executor with OpenAI and Lama index

 This project is a Python-based code generator that uses OpenAI's GPT-4 model to generate, store, and dynamically execute code snippets based on user requests.
-The ability to execute code dynamically is a powerful feature that allows for a highly interactive and flexible user experience.
+The ability to execute code dynamically is a powerful feature that allows for the agent to refine and fix its own code.
 The project also provides functionality to store code snippets for future reference and recall.

 PS: This is a really simple and not clean code written on a flight after the AGI house hackathon in March 16th 2024.